 by Md.
 Niaz Murshed

 Khulna is the third largest city in Bangladesh.
 It is situated on the banks of the Bhairab and Rupsha rivers.
 It is also the centre point of the Khulna division.
 Khulna is also known for its port.
-This division consisted of ten districts and it is the gateway to the world largest mangrove forest, the Sundarbans.
+This division consisted of ten districts and it is the gateway to the world’s largest mangrove forest, the Sundarbans.
 Mangla is home to an important port for Southwest Bangladesh.
-It has fabulous natural beauty, but the lifestyle is not so easy here: drought, cyclone and other weather events are a regular phenomenon here.
+It has fabulous natural beauty but the lifestyle is not so easy here: drought, cyclone and other weather events are a regular phenomenon.
 With each day, the risks increase.
 The local people have to fight for water on a regular basis.
 Khulna is also in a dangerous point because of climate change.
 Experts think that the future will be worse than the present.

 Phultola is a village in Batiaghata Upazilla near Pashur river.
 Most of the population is educated.
 Some people are living in other cities because of their studies and employment, and some are living abroad.
 People are mainly involved with agriculture.
-They are producing seasonal fruits and crops including paddy, daal, several vegetables etc. Most of the houses are made of wood and leaves.
+They are producing seasonal fruits and crops including paddy, daal, several vegetables, etc. Most of the houses are made of wood and leaves.
 Some people are engaged with prawn cultivation.
 Drought and cyclone are the main natural disasters here.
 Because of the saltiness in the soil, agriculture is becoming increasingly difficult.

-After observation on four Upazillas of Jessore we found that people are mainly involved with agriculture.
-But they work in their own fields with different vegetables, paddy, mustard, daal and wheat.
+After observation on four Upazillas of Jessore we found that people are mainly involved with agriculture but they work in their own fields with different vegetables, paddy, mustard, daal and wheat.
 They produce fruit for a commercial purpose.

-To have good lifestyle, people work in the capital city, their own divisional city or abroad.
+To have a good lifestyle, people work in the capital city, their own divisional city or abroad.
 For higher education many people live in cities.